-Water heating electrification is anticipated to be much higher under the ACR scenario with approximately 85% of all water heating electrified by 2040.
+Water heating electrification is anticipated to be much higher under the ACR scenario with approximately 85% of existing natural gas water heating electrified by 2040.

-Figure S, Phase 2 EV - Aggressive Carbon Reduction
+Figure S, Phase 2 Existing Natural Water Heating Units Electrified - Aggressive Carbon Reduction

 Water Heating represents a relatively small use of energy and only a portion of EWEB customers use natural gas for water heating today.
 Even high levels of electrification by 2040 are estimated to have small impacts on both average and peak energy use.